patrickhener/goshs/README.md

 **Embed files on compile time**

 You can embed files at compile time and ship them with your version of `goshs`.
-Any file that is in the folder `embed` will be compiled into the binary and will be available while running.
+Any file that is in the folder `embedded` will be compiled into the binary and will be available while running.
 There is a file called `example.txt` in the folder by default to demonstrate the feature.

 To compile just use `make build-<os>`, like for example `make build-linux` for a version running on linux.
 Be sure to checkout and understand the section [Build yourself](#build-yourself).